 What is Work Management?
-The Ultimate Guide
+[Ultimate Guide]

 You’ve likely encountered project management in some form in your life – be it at work, school, or in your personal life.
 The unique factors of project management are that it has a concrete deadline and a singular goal.

 More recently the term ‘work management’ has started to spread.
 What makes work management different from project management – and how can you benefit from it?
-In this 5-minute read, we’ll go over everything you’d want to know about work management and give you tips on how you can start practising it today.
+In this 5-minute read, we’ll go over everything you’d want to know about work management and give you tips on how you can start practicing it today.

 Work Management – Another Buzzword?

 Gartner, the world’s leading information technology research and advisory company, defines work management as a set of services that apply workflow structure to the movement of information and the interaction of business processes and human worker processes that generate the information.

 Translation: work management applies to managing individual and team workflows and workload – whether within the scope of a project or related to organizational operations.